kaizokumuda/html5rocks/www.html5rocks.com/content/tutorials/file/filesystem-sync/en/index.md

 <h2 id="toc-download-xhr2">Example: Downloading files using XHR2</h2>

-A common use case for using web workers is to download a bunch of files using XHR2, and write those files to the HTML5 FileSystem.
+A common use case for Workers is to download a bunch of files using XHR2, and write those files to the HTML5 FileSystem.
 This is a perfect task for a worker thread!

 The following example only fetches and writes one file, but you can image